spectruler/cifar-10/README.md

 ```

 # To Run
-Use jupyter notebook or equvilent and run all cells
+Use jupyter notebook or any equivalent and run all cells

 # Usage
-To avoid training model, Weight are provied to load weights use as:
+To avoid training the model, Weight are provided to load weights use as:

 ```python
 model = get_cnn_model()